qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 First of all we have the appearance queue.
 Widgets which are visible and inserted into a visible parent are automatically processed by this queue when changes happen or on the initial display of the widget.
-Otherwise the change is delayed until the widget gets visible (again).
+Otherwise, the change is delayed until the widget gets visible (again).

 The queue also minimizes the effect of multiple state changes when they happen